All Episodes

 This is Coast to Coast AM.

-You're listening to Arc Bell, somewhere in time.
+You're listening to Arkbell somewhere in time.

 Tonight featuring a replay of Coast to Coast AM from March 8, 2000.

-I understand intellectually the need for the kind of security that we're talking about tonight
+Now, I want you all to understand that actually, I understand, intellectually, the need for the kind of security that we're talking about tonight.

-Drastic as it may be, I actually do understand the need for it
+Drastic as it may be, I actually do understand the need for it.

 The others are doing it.